sensedeep/dynamodb-onetable/README.md

 The `params.remove` parameter may be set to a list of attributes to remove.
 The `params.add` parameter may be set a value to add to an attribute.
-The `params.delete` parameter may be set hash where the hash keys are the attribute sets to modify and the values are the item in the sets to remove.
+The `params.delete` parameter may be set to a hash, where the hash keys are the attribute sets to modify and the values are the items in the sets to remove.

 Set update, the params.exists will default to a true value to ensure the item exists.
 If set to null, an update will be permitted to create an item if it does not already exist.